 3. The Real Party Scene

-When these institutes throw parties, it’s not just about dancing—it’s about who can outshine the other in short film screenings, impromptu performances, or even the sheer creativity of costumes.
+When these institutes throw parties, it’s not just about dancing—it’s about who can outshine the other to summarize film screenings, impromptu performances, or even the sheer creativity of costumes.
 Drama isn’t confined to the classroom; it spills into every aspect of their lives.

 Whistling Woods: Where You Might Learn Film, But You’ll Definitely Learn Gossip

 Nestled in the heart of Mumbai, Whistling Woods International offers a glamorous edge to film education.
-But past its professional façade lies an system full of juicy gossip.
+But past its professional façade lies an system full with juicy gossip.

 1. The Celebrity Factor